adaltas/node-nikita/src/file/download.coffee.md

 * `sha256` (SHA-256 Hash)
   Hash of the file using SHA-256.
 Used to check integrity.
 * `source` (path)
-  File, HTTP URL, FTP, GIT repository.
+  File, HTTP URL, GIT repository.
 File is the default protocol if source is provided without any.
 * `target` (path)
   Path where to write the destination file.